tharunsajeev/python-projects/stock_market_analysis/README.md

-# Stock Market Analysis — Data Collection & EDA (Python)
+# Stock Market Analysis (India vs US) — Python

-> 🔗 This project continues with SQL analysis in the [sql_projects repo](https://github.com/tharunsajeev/sql_projects/tree/main/stock_market_analysis) — see that repo for the full set of analytical queries run on this same dataset.

-## Project Overview
+> Continues with SQL analysis here: [sql-projects/stock_market_analysis](https://github.com/tharunsajeev/sql-projects/tree/main/stock_market_analysis)

+## What this is

-Collects live daily stock market data for 6 Indian stocks (RELIANCE, TCS, INFY, HDFCBANK, WIPRO, ICICIBANK) and 2 US stocks (AAPL, MSFT) via the Alpha Vantage API, cleans and structures it with pandas, then explores returns, volatility, and trend direction through visualization.
+I wanted a project where I sourced the data myself instead of using an already-cleaned Kaggle CSV, so this one starts from a live API.
+I pulled 100 days of daily price data for 6 Indian stocks (RELIANCE, TCS, INFY, HDFCBANK, WIPRO, ICICIBANK) and 2 US stocks (AAPL, MSFT), cleaned it with pandas, and explored returns, volatility, and trend direction.

-## Tools Used

-- `requests` — API calls to Alpha Vantage
-- `pandas` — data cleaning, aggregation, window calculations
+## How it works

+I used the Alpha Vantage API's `TIME_SERIES_DAILY` endpoint to pull OHLCV (open, high, low, close, volume) data for each stock, with `requests` handling the API calls and `time.sleep()` managing the free tier's 5-calls-per-minute limit.
+Each response gets parsed into a pandas DataFrame, and all 8 stocks are combined into a single 800-row dataset.

+From there the notebook covers:
+- period returns for each stock (first close vs last close)
+- volatility, measured as average daily high-low range
-- `matplotlib` — price charts and moving average overlays
+- a 20-day moving average plotted against the daily close price

-## Data Source

-Daily OHLCV (Open, High, Low, Close, Volume) data from the [Alpha Vantage](https://www.alphavantage.co/) `TIME_SERIES_DAILY` endpoint — 100 trading days per ticker, Jan 16 – Jun 11, 2026.

-## What's in This Notebook

-1. **API setup & data collection** — fetch function with error handling for rate limits and invalid responses
-2. **Data cleaning** — type conversion, null checks, combining 8 tickers into one DataFrame
-3. **Exploratory analysis** — period returns, daily volatility (high-low range), monthly trend
-4. **Visualization** — individual price charts per stock, 20-day moving average overlay

-## Key Findings

-- **AAPL was the only stock with a positive return (+19.3%)** over the 100-day window; every other tracked stock declined.
-- **TCS (-30.4%) and INFY (-31.5%)** were the worst performers, consistent with broader pressure on Indian IT stocks tied to US client spending and AI disruption concerns.
-- **TCS and INFY also showed the highest day-to-day volatility**, despite (or because of) their steep declines.
-- The 20-day moving average confirmed a sustained downtrend across Indian stocks and a sustained uptrend in AAPL, visible clearly when each stock is plotted on its own price scale.

-## Challenges & How They Were Solved

-- **API rate limiting** — Alpha Vantage's free tier allows 5 calls/minute.
-Added `time.sleep()` between requests and a retry step for any ticker that failed mid-loop.
-- **Symbol formatting** — Indian tickers needed exchange suffixes (`.BSE`); a typo here produced a silent "Invalid API call" error, traced by comparing `response.url` against a known working request.
-- **Scale mismatch in charts** — plotting all 8 stocks on one shared axis made AAPL's price movement look flat, since Indian stock prices are 5-10x higher.
-Solved by giving each stock its own subplot.
+- individual price charts per stock, since plotting all 8 on one shared scale made the US stocks look flat next to the higher-priced Indian ones

+## What I found

+AAPL was the only stock that gained value over the period, up about 19%.
+Every other stock I tracked lost value, and the Indian IT stocks dropped the hardest — TCS down roughly 30%, INFY down roughly 31%.
+That tracks with what's been happening more broadly with Indian IT this year: concerns about US clients cutting spending, and some nervousness around AI eating into the services these companies sell.
+TCS and INFY were also the most volatile stocks in the dataset, which makes sense given how sharp the decline was.

+## Tools

+Python, `requests`, `pandas`, `matplotlib`, Google Colab

+## A few things that didn't work on the first try

+- Alpha Vantage's rate limit kept cutting off my fetch loop partway through, so I added retry logic for whichever ticker failed
+- Indian stocks need an exchange suffix like `.BSE` — I had a typo in one ticker's symbol that caused a confusing "Invalid API call" error with no useful detail, and the only way I found the issue was printing the actual request URL and comparing it against one I knew worked
+- My first price chart plotted all 8 stocks on the same axis, which made AAPL look almost flat since it trades in a completely different price range than the Indian stocks — switching to one subplot per stock fixed that

 ## How to Run

 1. Get a free API key from [alphavantage.co](https://www.alphavantage.co/support/#api-key)
 2. Open `stock_analysis.ipynb` in Google Colab
 3. Add your key to Colab's secret manager as `ALPHA_VANTAGE_KEY` and load it with `userdata.get('ALPHA_VANTAGE_KEY')`
-4. Run all cells top to bottom — the fetch loop takes ~3 minutes due to rate limiting
+4. Run all cells.
+The data fetch takes a few minutes because of the rate limit.

 ## Author